sohamdodia/redis-process-lock/README.md

 # redis-process-lock

-A NPM module that will lock the process.
+An NPM module that will lock the process.

 ## What this does